 While Bitcoins and Cryptocurrencies are the major applications of blockchain which lie on top of people’s minds when mentioning the term “Blockchain Technology”.
 Nevertheless, Blockchain is much more than that.

 Blockchain can be understood in the simplest terms as a type of database, serving the need to store, structure, and access data.
 What differentiates blockchain technology from other databases lies in the way data is structured.

 A blockchain groups information into different blocks, which hold sets of related information.
 Blocks have certain storage capacities and, when filled, are chained onto the previously filled block, forming a chain of data known as the “blockchain.”
 All new information that follows that freshly added block is compiled into a newly formed block that will then also be added to the chain once filled.

 This system also inherently makes an irreversible timeline of data when implemented in a decentralized nature.
 When a block is filled it is set in stone and becomes a part of this timeline.
 (Investopedia.com)

-Blockchain development in banking is essentially a digital ledger of transactions that is duplicated and distributed across the entire network of computer systems on the blockchain.
+What is blockchain development in banking?
+It is essentially a digital ledger of transactions that is duplicated and distributed across the entire network of computer systems on the blockchain.
 Each block in the chain contains several transactions, and every time a new transaction occurs on the blockchain, a record of that transaction is added to every participant’s ledger.
 The decentralized database managed by multiple participants is known as Distributed Ledger Technology (DLT).

 2. Blockchain and banking solutions